KanwarIITRPR/Test/README.md

 # Test
-This is new repository that I'm making for The Missing Semester.
+This is repositry is helpful i guess...